Chronic Recurrent Multifocal Osteomyelitis (CRMO) Program

 - After stopping or reducing medicine, we will use MRI scans to check for signs of inflammation.

-As needed, we refer your child to other Seattle Children’s specialists for care, such as:
+If needed, we will refer your child to other Seattle Children’s specialists for care, such as:

 - Oral surgery